 - Extra-large, focus-free eyepieces are about 3 times larger than the average binocular eyepieces.

 - Lower magnification may be a little less exciting for grown ups, but is developmentally appropriate for this age.

 - A breakaway strap is included for added safety.

-Added bonus: Kidnoculars Extreme also includes built in speakers for headset-free amplified sound in addition to visual images.
-This is a cool feature that adds an additional sensory perspective to children’s experiences.
+Kidnoculars Extreme also includes built-in speakers for headset-free amplified sound in addition to visual images.
+This is a cool feature that adds multisensory perspectives to children’s experiences.